Dame Diop

 Dame Diop (born 15 February 1993) is a Senegalese professional footballer who plays as a forward.

-Career

-Club
+Club career

 Dame Diop started his career at Touré Kunda.
 He signed with the Russian club FC Khimki, but failed to make a league appearance before going on loan to FC Shirak from Armenia.
 He joined FC Shirak permanently in 2013.

 On 1 August 2014, he signed a two-year contract with Czech Republic's SK Slavia Prague.

 On 10 February 2016, Diop signed a two-year contract with FC Fastav Zlín.

 On 22 December 2017, he signed a long-term contract with FC Baník Ostrava.

 On 7 September 2022, Diop signed for Armenian Premier League club Pyunik.
 On 17 January 2023, Pyunik announced that Diop had left the club.

-International
+International career

 Dame Diop played made his international debut on 1 June 2014 in a friendly match against Colombia.